-Mike from Apex GMAT is here to give you part two on our update about the online GMAT exam that’s being rolled out in response to the Covid-19 crisis.
+Mike from Apex GMAT is here to give you part two on our update about the online GMAT test that’s being rolled out in response to the Covid-19 crisis.

 This exam is designed to be a standalone, separate exam that’s done in the test centers.
 While there are going to be many similarities there are also a few key differences that you should know about.
 If you haven’t done so already I’d encourage you to check out part one of our video.
 It has a lot of key details about the exam.

 When it comes to scheduling the exam unfortunately it seems that you can’t take an appointment that you have for a live test center and convert it to an online appointment.
 I’m not entirely sure why this is but due to pricing differentials, scheduling differentials, your online exam has to be a separate enrollment.
 Your live exam can still be rescheduled for a time when a test center opens.

 One of the benefits of the online exam is that you can schedule to take it 24/7.
 It’s going to operate around the globe so there’s no middle-of-the-night blackout time.
 You can do it at that time of the day when you feel most pumped for the GMAT.
 This is really great because many times we’re forced into a time slot either because of availability or just because you might be a night owl and the testing center closes at 5:00 pm.
 So this is a real advantage for people who feel on at all hours.

 4. Setup & Proctoring